sydkif/cpp-practice/README.md

 # cpp-practice
- some console app for learning purpose
+ some console app for self practice